dabeaz/cluegen/README.md

 reduces import and startup time for situations where a program might only be using a subset of the defined data classes.
 You also don't pay a penalty for features you aren't using.
-And even if do use all the features, it's still faster that dataclasses.
+And even if do use all the features, it's still faster than dataclasses.
 Phfft!

 ## Extending Cluegen